viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 ## Answers Selector
 > by [Dmitry](https://github.com/Dmitry-the-Werkstudent)

-Sets us a function for a question element which will fetch the answers.
+Sets a function for a question element which will fetch the answers.
 Currently supported question types are `dropdown`, `radio`, `checkboxes`, `text` and `paragraph`.
 * Name: `answersSelector`
 * Args:
-  * `element` - a jQuery element of a question
+  * `element` - a jQuery element of the question
 * Returns: a function, which when called returns an **Array of Strings** on the given question element
   * The array type is for compatibility with different internal tools which use this tool under the hood
   * For `checkboxes` the array will have all the answers as array elements